-Question: I am 33 years old and for more than 13 years now, I have been addicted to the same man.
-We’ve had a so called on and off relationship and I simply fail over and over and over to leave this man emotionally.
-I had one other relationship during this time and tried to open myself to another man which didn’t work.
-My addiction pulled me back to the old guy- physically as well as mentally.
+QUESTION: I am 33 years old, and for more than 13 years now - I have been addicted to the same man.
+We’ve had a so-called on-and-off relationship, and I simply fail over and over and over again to leave this man emotionally.
+I had one other relationship during this time and tried to open myself to another man, which didn’t work.
+My addiction pulled me back to the old guy, physically as well as mentally.

-Starting in my early 20s, I thought, this man would be the one saving me from my miserable, neglecting childhood and unhealthy relationship towards my parents (mother bulimic, father alcoholic) by having my own family with him.
+Starting in my early 20s, I thought this man would be the one saving me from my miserable, neglecting childhood and unhealthy relationship towards my parents (mother bulimic, father alcoholic) by having my own family with him.
 I was hooked when he told me all the things I internally craved to hear, from how he was attracted to me physically and emotionally.
-He looks incredibly good and by being with him, I tried to increase my worthiness.
+He looks incredibly good and by being with him I tried to increase my worthiness.
 He became my drug and I would do almost anything to spend time with him.
-Over and over again I hurt myself just by trying to cope with his demands.
-From time to time I would freak out, throw things at him and hurt him physically as well as emotionally- I was plain sick psychologically and physically with relapsing enormously painful bladder infections after having sex with him.
-Even when I was close to suicide I would always crawl back to him.
+Over and over again, I hurt myself just by trying to cope with his demands.
+From time to time, I would freak out, throw things at him and hurt him physically as well as emotionally.
+I was sick psychologically and physically with relapsing enormously painful bladder infections after having sex with him.
+Even when I was close to suicide, I would always crawl back to him.
 That was when I decided to go see a psychologist.
-I worked with this professional for more than two years, also went to SLAA and other 12 Step Programs.
+I've worked with this professional for more than two years, also went to SLAA and other 12-Step programs.
 This is four years ago now.
-Still I am hanging on to this man.
+Still, I am hanging on to this man.
 Can’t let go even if I am full of hatred towards him.
-I keep on hurting him and myself, as I cannot let go and keep insulting him for not meeting my needs.
-I have tried homeopathic treatment for 2 years and I attend a 12 steps meeting on a regular basis.
-My friendships don’t work, because they are worn out of my stories about me being unable to let go.
-What else is there left for me to do, so I let go?
+I keep on hurting him and myself, as I can not let go, and keep insulting him for not meeting my needs.
+I have tried homeopathic treatment for two years, and I attend a 12-step meeting on a regular basis.
+My friendships don’t work because they are worn out of my stories about me being unable to let go.
+What else is there left for me to do, so I can let go?